-How to Remove Leftovers of Uninstalled Apps on Mac
+How to Remove Leftover Files of Uninstalled Apps on Mac

 Let's take a look.

-You may find that manually deleting the remaining parts of an uninstalled app is tedious and risky.
-Another way to delete unwanted residual files is to use BuhoCleaner, one of the best Mac cleaners.
-Using this handy tool, you can get rid of all leftover files of uninstalled applications in bulk and risk-free.
+You may find it tedious and risky to manually delete the remaining parts of uninstalled apps.
+Another way to remove unwanted leftover files is to use BuhoCleaner, which is one of the best Mac cleaners.
+Using this handy tool, you can get rid of all residual files of uninstalled apps in a batch and risk-free manner thoroughly.
 Here's what you need to do.

 The Bottom Line